-Wow, running in the Marathon and Relay aren’t cheap.
+Wow, running the Marathon and Relay isn’t cheap.
 Where does all the money go?

 Please note: RunVermont must be informed of ALL relay team changes prior to the start of the race or the team will be disqualified and ineligible for any awards or prizes.

 This may affect your ability to participate in future races.

 Registration for the 3-5 person and 2 person relay opens Thursday, December 28 at 6 am.
 If you register before all teams are allotted your credit card will be charged and you will receive a confirmation e-mail.
 If you have questions about whether you received a team or not e-mail Registration Director Chuck Spear.

 Visit the Relay Team Registration Page for information on how to register, manage, and transfer your team.